If you are unbaptized and wish to become a member of the Catholic Church,

 We invite you to the sacramental formation process that prepares adults through conversion for initiation into the Catholic community of faith.

-The RCIA experience is a period of discernment, searching and discovery into the Catholic faith.
+The OCIA experience is a period of discernment, searching, and discovery of the Catholic faith.
 Gaining some knowledge of who Jesus Christ is and what a personal relationship with Him might look like through a Catholic way of life.
-There will be opportunities of learning about the Catholic faith, Scripture reading and sharing in a relaxed environment.
+There will be opportunities to learn about the Catholic faith, read Scripture, and share in a relaxed environment.

-The RCIA process has several distinct stages for this journey of faith development.
+The OCIA process has several distinct stages for this journey of faith development.

 - Inquiry: the initial period before you decide to enter the Catholic Church.
 You’re asking questions and checking it out, but aren’t yet ready to commit.